osrf/gazebo_tutorials/drcsim_install/tutorial.md

 1. Install DRCSim >= 4.0

 1. Copy BDI's `libAtlasSimInterface.so.2.10.2` file over the library provided by DRCSim.

-For example, if you installed DRCSim from debian:
+    a.
+If you installed DRCSim from debian:

     ~~~
-    cp libAtlasRobotInterface.so.2.10.2 /usr/lib/AtlasSimInterface_2.10.2/
+    cp libAtlasSimInterface.so.2.10.2 /usr/lib/AtlasSimInterface_2.10.2/
+    ~~~

+    b.
+If you installed DRCSim in a catkin workspace:

+    ~~~
+    cp libAtlasSimInterface.so.2.10.2 <catkin_ws_path>/install/lib/AtlasSimInterface_2.10.2/
     ~~~

 1. Launch drcsim as usual